stared/stared.github.io/content/blog/2025/02/markdown-saves/index.md

 While Facebook offers limited data export capabilities, they're incomplete.
 Most notably, there's no way to preserve entire discussion threads - often the most valuable part of a post.

 And you - what content do you find yourself searching for?
 What have you archived, and what do you wish you had saved?
-Share your thoughts on social media or in the [the Hacker News discussion thread](https://news.ycombinator.com/item?id=43083301).

 [^link-rot]: [Link rot](https://en.wikipedia.org/wiki/Link_rot) can be addressed using services like [Perma.cc](https://perma.cc/) - though they too could eventually disappear.
 Studies show that for legal documents, half of links die within 5 years.
 My focus here is on preserving and searching personal content.
 [^pinboard]: But for practical reasons, and hoarding for its own sake, I fathered over 14k links in [Pinboard](https://pinboard.in/).
 Yes, downloaded data in JSON.